-5.1.5.
-Independence of members of the Supervisory Board
+20.1.5 Independence of members of the Supervisory Board

-The AFEP/MEDEF Corporate Governance Code of December 2008 defines a Director as independent "when he/she has no relationship of any kind whatsoever with the corporation, its group or the management of either, that might colour his or her judgment".
-The AFEP/ MEDEF Code also defines the various criteria that determine whether a Director may be deemed to be independent as follows:
+The AFEP/MEDEF Corporate Governance Code of December 2008 defines a director as independent "when he/she has no relationship of any kind whatsoever with the corporation, its group or the management of either, that might colour his or her judgment".
+The AFEP/MEDEF Code also defines the various criteria that determine whether a director may be deemed to be independent as follows:

-- The Director is not an employee or corporate officer ("mandataire social") of the Group, nor an employee or Director of its parent or of one of its consolidated subsidiaries, and has not been one during the previous five years. - The Director is not a corporate officer of a company in which the Group holds, either directly or indirectly, a directorship, or in which a directorship is held by an employee of the Group designated as such or by a current or former (going back five years) corporate officer of the Group. - The Director is none of the following (whether directly or indirectly - a customer, supplier, investment banker or commercial banker- in each case: - which is material for the Company or its Group, or - for which the Company or its Group represents a material proportion of the entity's activity - The Director does not have any close family ties with a corporate officer of the Group. - The Director has not been an auditor of the Group over the past five years. - The Director has not been a Director of the Group for more than twelve years.
+- The director is not an employee or corporate officer ("mandataire social") of the Group, nor an employee or director of its parent or of one of its consolidated subsidiaries, and has not been one during the previous five years. - The director is not a corporate officer of a company in which the Group holds, either directly or indirectly, a directorship, or in which a directorship is held by an employee of the Group designated as such or by a current or former (going back five years) corporate officer of the Group. - The director is none of the following (whether directly or indirectly) a customer, supplier, investment banker or commercial banker in each case: - o which is material for the Company or its group, or - o for which the Company or its group represents a material proportion of the entity's activity - The director does not have any close family ties with a corporate officer of the Group. - The director has not been an auditor of the Group over the past five years. - The director has not been a director of the Group for more than 12 years.

-As regards Directors representing major shareholders of the Company, they may be considered as being independent provided that they do not take part in the management of the Company.
-If a Director holds in excess of a 10% holding of stock or votes, the Supervisory Board, upon a report established by the Nomination Committee, should systematically review the qualification of a Director as independent, having regard to the distribution of the Company's share capital and the existence of a potential conflict of interest.
+As regards directors representing major shareholders of the Company, they may be considered as being independent provided that they do not take part in the management of the Company.
+If a director holds in excess of a 10% holding of stock or votes, the Supervisory Board, upon a report established by the Nomination Committee, should systematically review the qualification of a director as independent, having regard to the distribution of the Company's share capital and the existence of a potential conflict of interest.